 How Do The ACT and SAT Differ?

+Really understanding the differences between the two could help you decide which one would work better for you.
 The analogy that Melissa makes about the tests is that “they are both in the same language, but they’re in two different dialects.”
 Both test critical reading skills, grammar, and math, however, there is a difference in the way the math questions are phrased.
 The types of passages in the reading sections have nuanced differences as well.

 The two major differences: